Learn to Hunt

 Contact Information by County

-Walleye season opens the first Saturday in May through February 14 each year.
-There is a protected slot limit on walleyes from 17- to 22-inches, with only one walleye over 22-inches allowed per day.
+Walleye season opens the first Saturday in May and runs through February 14 each year on Spirit Lake, East Okoboji Lake and West Okoboji Lake.
+The protected slot limit on walleyes is 19 to 25 inches, with only one walleye over 25 inches allowed per day.
+The protected slot limit applies to Spirit Lake, East and West Okoboji Lake, Upper and Lower Gar Lake and Minnewashta Lake.
 The daily limit is three walleyes with a possession limit of six.

-The Iowa Great Lakes Chamber of Commerce will host the 35rd annual Great Walleye Weekend Fishing Contest in conjunction with the opener.
-For more information on the contest, visit their website at www.okobojichamber.com.
+The Iowa Great Lakes Chamber of Commerce will host the 41th annual Iowa Great Lakes Walleye Weekend Fishing Contest in conjunction with the opener.
+For more information on the contest, visit their website at https://okobojichamber.com/walleye-weekend/.